rit-construct-makerspace/makerspace-docs/docs/​​Resources & Workshops/3D Printing/Intro to 3DPrinterOS.md

 Once you choose a printer, hit "**Queue**" (not "Print"!) and answer any questions the system asks.
 Your print is now in queue to be printed!
 Keep an eye on your email for more information and to track progress.
 You can also see print process in the [Activity Page](#activity).

 <p class = "clear-float"></p>

+!!! note
+    Once your print completes, you will receive an email telling you it is ready for pick up.
+Make sure you pick up your print within 4 business days, or it may be recycled!
+Self-Serve prints are picked up from the **General Makerspace** on the first floor of the SHED, when the space is open.

 ## Submit STLs for Full-Serve